zacharygriffee/dagify/readme.md

   Derive new nodes from one or more dependencies that automatically recompute when any dependency changes.
 Computed functions can return either a plain (synchronous) value or an asynchronous source (Promise or Observable).
 In the latter case, the node is flagged as asynchronous.

 - **Reactive Graph Support:**
-  Organize nodes into a `ReactiveGraph` for structured dependency management and automatic cycle prevention.
+  Organize nodes into a `ReactiveGraph` for structured dependency management, automatic cycle prevention, and internal Buffer key handling.

 - **RxJS Observable Integration:**
   Observables passed as dependencies are automatically converted into reactive nodes.
 Computed nodes can also return observables for asynchronous computations.
+Additionally, each node exposes a `toObservable()` method for seamless RxJS interoperation.

 - **Batched Updates:**
   Group multiple updates together so that subscribers receive only the final value.